SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/02-binary-tree.md

 # Binary tree

-Binary tree is a tree used to store and organize hierarchical data
+Binary tree is type of tree data structure and it will be covered in the following sections.

 ## Concept